-Someone seeking non-medication treatment for ADHD may engage in many of the alternative treatments for ADHD listed below: eating a balanced diet, avoiding sugar and artificial preservatives, getting regular outdoor exercise, practicing ADHD mindfulness therapy or neurofeedback therapy for ADHD.
-Because of individual dietary needs, some people using non-medication treatment for ADHD may choose to consume all their daily vitamins through food — as even over-the-counter vitamins and supplements are not without side effects.
+Someone seeking non-medication treatment for ADHD may engage in many of the alternative treatments for ADHD listed below: eating a balanced diet, avoiding sugar and artificial preservatives, getting regular outdoor exercise, practicing ADHD mindfulness therapy or neurofeedback therapy.
+Because of individual dietary needs, some people using non-medication treatment for ADHD may choose to consume all their daily vitamins through food — as even over-the-counter vitamins and supplements are not without side-effects.

 Activities that can induce natural treatment for ADHD in adults and kids include:

 - Taking vitamin supplements.
 Some people with ADHD have been observed to have low levels of nutrients associated with vital nerve and cell production.
 Taking Vitamin B, Vitamin C, zinc, iron, magnesium and Omega-3 fatty acid supplements can ensure the right amount of minerals.